codexgq/startbootstrap-creative-codexgq/README.md

 If you already have an app or a website, CGQ will conduct an audit, fix bugs, reduce the loading time of your project dramatically.

-If you create a project from the scratch, they will be happy to provide you a support in choosing a registrar, a hosting and a technology stack.
+If you create a project from the scratch, our Team will be happy to provide you a support in choosing a registrar, a hosting and a technology stack.

 CGQ also does digital marketing incl.
 SEO, and SMM.
 It has its own hosting and domain names registration.
 It provides solutions for remote work, cybersecurity, data science and cloud.

 #### Business Inquiries

-Visit [official website](https://codex.gq/) to submit an order or ask a question.
+Visit [official website](https://codex.gq/#contact) to submit an order or ask a question.

 The codexgq Project was created and is maintained by **[mitkine a.k.a. computer god](https://github.com/mitkine)**.